JelleAalbers/nafi/README.md

 [![Documentation Status](https://readthedocs.org/projects/nafi/badge/?version=latest)](https://nafi.readthedocs.io/en/latest/?badge=latest)

 Nafi computes (non-asymptotic) frequentist confidence intervals and p-values from likelihoods.
 CLs and simple Bayesian methods are also supported.

+[JAX](https://github.com/google/jax) is used to some accelerate computations.
+Parts of nafi will be much faster if you have a GPU.

 Synopsis
 ============